Menooker/KunQuant/Readme.md

 [100%] Built target Alpha101
 ```

-You can find `KunRunner.cpython-??-{x86_64-linux-gnu.so,amd64.pyd}` and `projects/Alpha101/{libAlpha101.so, Alpha101.dll}` in your build directory.
+You can find `KunRunner.cpython-??-{x86_64-linux-gnu.so, amd64.pyd, darwin.so}` and `projects/{libAlpha101.so, libAlpha101.dylib}` (on Linux/macOS) or `projects/Release/Alpha101.dll` (on Windows) in your build directory.

-`libAlpha101.so` or `Alpha101.dll` is the compiled code for Alpha101 factors on Linux or Windows.
+`libAlpha101.so`, `Alpha101.dll` or `libAlpha101.dylib` is the compiled code for Alpha101 factors on Linux, Windows or macOS.
 KunRunner is a Cpp extension for Python with helps to load the generated factor libraries.
 It also contains some supportive functions for the loaded libraries.

 Before running Python, set the environment variable of `PYTHONPATH`: